Our Team

 Claudia Mercado, Documentarian

 Co-founder and primary documentarian of Mujeres de Maiz, born and raised in Highland Park, Los Angeles, Claudia is an independent filmmaker currently in development of the Mujeres de Maiz documentary.
 As a writer, producer, director and editor, she has exhibited her films throughout the U.S. in art houses, universities, museums, film festivals and online.
-She graduated from UC Berkeley with BA in Film Studies and holds a MFA in Film, Television and Theater from Cal State University Los Angeles.
+She graduated from UC Berkeley with a BA in Film Studies and holds a MFA in Film, Television and Theater from Cal State University Los Angeles.
 She currently is a lecturer within the Chicana/o/x Latina/o/x Studies department at Cal State LA.

 Our Board of Directors